Dukla: History

 In the spring of 1768, Dukla was the center of Bar Confederation.
 Here all Lesser Poland's leaders of the rebellion gathered, and headed towards Rymanów, where on July 6–7, 1768, a general meeting of local aristocracy took place.
-Among visitors at Dukla Castle was Casimir Pulaski, the father of American cavalry.
-In May 1772, after a number of skirmishes, Dukla was captured by Austrian soldiers, which marked First Partition of Poland.
+Among the visitors at Dukla Palace was Casimir Pulaski, the father of American cavalry.
+In May 1772, after a number of skirmishes, Dukla was captured by Austrian soldiers, which marked the First Partition of Poland.
 The palace complex was used as military barracks, and Mniszech's private army was forced into the Austrian Army.
 Dukla lost its significance, and was replaced by nearby Jasło as the biggest town of the area.
 In 1849, Dukla was visited by Tsar Nicholas I of Russia, who intervened on behalf of the Habsburgs to suppress the uprising in Hungary.
 The town declined even further after the epidemics of cholera (1865–1867, 1873–1876, 1884–1885).
 Furthermore, the construction of railroads missed Dukla, and the town still does not have a rail station.

 In December 1914, Dukla was captured by the Imperial Russian Army, which after the Battle of Galicia tried to break Austrian positions in the Carpathian Mountains, in order to invade Hungarian plains.
 The town was almost completely destroyed, and the Russians did not retreat until May 1915 (see Gorlice–Tarnów Offensive).

 In the Second Polish Republic, Dukla belonged to Krosno County of Lwów Voivodeship.
 In the spring of 1939, Border Protection Corps Battalion Dukla was formed, to protect Polish - Slovakian border.
 German occupation spelled the end of Jewish presence in the town, which dated back hundreds of years.
 In prewar Dukla, Jews were in the majority.
 Germans opened here a ghetto, which was liquidated on August 13, 1942, when some 500 Jews were shot near the village of Tylawa.
 In 1940, the 1758 synagogue was burned.